wp-plugins/datafeedr-woocommerce-importer/readme.txt

 == Changelog ==

+= 1.0.13 =
+* Removed Commission Monster from list of supported affiliate networks.

 = 1.0.12 =
-* Remove BOL from list of supported affiliate networks.
+* Removed BOL from list of supported affiliate networks.

 = 1.0.11 =
 * Perform term recount (WC style) when product set update is complete.